 - Compliance with health and safety obligations

-o Processing of information to determine whether a driver has attended the driver training;
+o Processing of information to determine whether an authorised user has accessed or sought to access the platform;

-o Management, administration, verification and review of ISOPA driver cards
+o Management, administration, verification and review of ISOPA authorised platform usage

 o Follow-up on fraud cases.